zmievsa/cadwyn/docs/quickstart/making_the_breaking_change.md

 But every user of ours will now have their API integration broken.
 To prevent that, we have to introduce API versioning.
 There aren't many methods of doing that.
 Most of them force you to either duplicate your schemas, your endpoints, or your entire app instance.
 And it makes sense, really: duplication is the only way to make sure that you will not break old versions with your new versions; the bigger the piece you duplicating -- the safer.
 Of course, the safest being duplicating the entire app instance and even having a separate database.
 But that is expensive and makes it either impossible to make breaking changes often or to support many versions.
 As a result, either you need infinite resources, very long development cycles, or your users will need to often migrate from version to version.

-Stripe has come up [with a solution](https://stripe.com/blog/api-versioning): let's have one latest app version whose responses get migrated to older versions and let's describe changes between these versions using migrations.
+Stripe has come up [with a solution](https://stripe.com/blog/api-versioning): let's have one HEAD app version whose responses get migrated to older versions and let's describe changes between these versions using migrations.
 This approach allows them to keep versions for **years** without dropping them.
-Obviously, each breaking change is still bad and each version still makes our system more complex and expensive, but their approach gives us a chance to minimize that.
+Obviously, each breaking change is still bad and each version still makes our system more complex and expensive, but their approach gives us a chance to minimize this complexity.
 Additionally, it allows us backport features and bugfixes to older versions.
 However, you will also be backporting bugs, which is a sad consequence of eliminating duplication.

-Cadwyn is heavily inspired by this approach so let's continue our tutorial and now try to combine the two versions we created using versioning.
+Cadwyn builds upon approach so let's continue our tutorial and now try to combine the two versions we created using versioning.